 Any further work after submission of the application.
 We will always agree a fixed fee with you for any additional work.

-Considering your application and advising you on the merits of the appeal
+Considering your application, the refusal and advising you on the merits of an appeal

 Lodging the appeal